• Skip to primary navigation

 mixing the deviled egg filling together in a white bowl.

-Step 8: Add the mustard, mayonnaise, vinegar, salt, and pepper to the bowl with the smashed yolks.
+Step 7: Add the mustard, mayonnaise, vinegar, salt, and pepper to the bowl with the yolks.

 stirring a creamy egg yolk mixture with a green spatula in a white bowl.

-Step 9: Thoroughly mix the egg yolk mixture together until you have a smooth, spreadable consistency.
+Step 8: Thoroughly mash the egg yolk mixture together until you have a smooth, spreadable consistency.

 filled halved hard boiled eggs with a creamy egg yolk mixture.